ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-04-26-you-dont-need-to-be-a-senior-to-contribute-to-open-source-projects.md

 Don't be afraid to ask questions or seek clarification if you're unsure about anything.
 Project maintainers and other contributors are usually happy to help newcomers get started.

 What's next?
 Make a pull request (PR)?
-Be kind and request the permission to you solve the issue before to start - this is going to be hilarious.
+Be kind and request the permission to you solve the issue before to start - this should be interesting.

 ## Requesting permission
 After you've found an issue you'd like to work on, the next step is to request permission to work on it.
-If the issue is not assigned to anyone, you can usually volunteer to take it on.
+If the issue is not assigned to anyone, you can usually volunteer to take it.

 To request permission, leave a comment on the issue expressing your interest in working on it.
 Be polite and concise.
 Project maintainers or other contributors will review your request and may assign the issue to you if they agree that you're a good fit for the task.
 Don't be discouraged if your request is not immediately accepted – sometimes it may take time for maintainers to respond.

 This is not a mandatory step, but it is good to do to ensure that a specific issue is not assigned to more than one person, or you work in an issue that another person is already working on.
 I remembered a time that I wanted to contribute to Bitwarden project and my permissions was denied because the team had other plans for that issue.
 You can see it [here][bitwarden_issue].
 Because of this, I believe it is good to be polite and request permission before you start to working on an issue.

 Once you've been assigned the issue, it's time to familiarize yourself with the project's guidelines and get started on your contribution!
-But let me expose to you some hilarious situation that happened to me: I ask the permission to the maintainer and a few days later I haven't received response yet and other person creates a PR and I lose the opportunity 😂.
+But let me expose to you some hilarious situation that happened to me: I asked the permission to the maintainer and a few days later I haven't received response yet and other person creates a PR and I lose the opportunity 😂.
 I just start over to looking for another issue and I did the same asking the permission to contribute, but I've created a PR on the same day.
 I was determined to not lose another opportunity.

 So, be polite, but be proactive too and send the PR when you finish the work, even the maintainer doesn't respond to you fast.